evmos/docs/docs/develop/build-a-dApp/clients/ethereum-JSON-RPC/clients.md

 Users can use the `{{ $themeConfig.project.binary }}` binary to interact directly with an Evmos node though the CLI.

-::: tip
+:::tip
 👉 To use the CLI, you will need to provide a Tendermint RPC address for the `--node` flag.
-Look for a publicly available addresses for testnet and mainnet in the [Quick Connect](./connect.md) page.
+Look for a publicly available addresses for testnet and mainnet in the [Networks & Connections](/develop/networks) page.
 :::

 - **Transactions**: `{{ $themeConfig.project.binary }} tx`